IPod

-The iPod is a series of portable media players and multi-purpose mobile devices that were designed and marketed by Apple from 2001 to 2022.
-The first version was released on October 23, 2001, about 8 1/2 months after the Macintosh version of iTunes was released.
-Apple sold an estimated 450 million iPod products as of 2022.
-Apple discontinued the iPod product line on May 10, 2022.
-At over 20 years, the iPod brand is the longest-running to be discontinued by Apple.
+The iPod is a discontinued series of portable media players and multi-purpose mobile devices that were designed and marketed by Apple from 2001 to 2022.
+The first version was released on November 10, 2001, 10 months after the Macintosh version of iTunes was released.
+Apple has sold an estimated 450 million iPods.
+Apple officially discontinued the iPod product line on May 10, 2022.
+The iPod is the longest-running product discontinued by Apple, with a total lifespan of over 20 years.

 Some versions of the iPod can serve as external data storage devices, like other digital music players.
 Prior to macOS 10.15, Apple's iTunes software (and other alternative software) could be used to transfer music, photos, videos, games, contact information, e-mail settings, Web bookmarks, and calendars to the devices supporting these features from computers using certain versions of Apple macOS and Microsoft Windows operating systems.

 Before the release of iOS 5, the iPod branding was used for the media player included with the iPhone and iPad, which was separated into apps named "Music" and "Videos" on the iPod Touch.
-As of iOS 5, separate Music and Videos apps are standardized across all iOS-powered products.
+As of iOS 10.2, the music app was incorporated into the modern Apple TV app.
 While the iPhone and iPad have essentially the same media player capabilities as the iPod line, they are generally treated as separate products.
 During the middle of 2010, iPhone sales overtook those of the iPod.